Nilhcem/nilhcem.github.io/_posts/2018-01-02-a-look-at-google-assistant-device-actions.md

 We want to be able to use the Google Assistant to control the 3D lamp and change its color and brightness.
 First, we need to register the device to tell that it supports the `OnOff`, `ColorSpectrum` and `Brightness` traits.

 To register a device, Google provides a [Python tool][python-tool] and a [REST API][rest-api].
 Choose the one you prefer.

+_**Update**: There is now an easier way to register devices, using the Google Assistant Developer Console.
+More information [on this link][register-device]._

 We will use the Python command line tool, as it is a good choice to get started quickly.

 The first command we have to execute is to register a **device model**, which is an abstraction representing what our device can do.
 Our `3D lamp` is a kind of `LIGHT` device supporting the `OnOff`, `ColorSpectrum`, and `Brightness` traits: